industrial-optimization-group/desdeo-webui/src/lib/components/visual/README.md

 ## How to use the components

 To add a component to your HTML, use it as a normal svelte component with props.
-So if you wish to add a parallel axis, first import it:
+So if you wish to add a parallel coordinate plot, first import it:

 ```typescript
 import ParallelAxis from "$lib/components/visual/ParallelAxis.svelte";